Cervical cancer: Screening

 Checking cervical cells with the Papanicolaou test (Pap test) for cervical pre-cancer has dramatically reduced the number of cases of, and mortality from, cervical cancer.
 Liquid-based cytology may reduce the number of inadequate samples.
 Pap test screening every three to five years with appropriate follow-up can reduce cervical cancer incidence up to 80%.

+Pap test screening can reveal abnormal cells on the surface of the cervix called cervical intraepithelial neoplasia (CIN), which in a small percentage can develop into cervical cancer.
+These precancerous changes can be confirmed with further examination known as colposcopy.

-Abnormal results may suggest the presence of precancerous changes, allowing examination and possible preventive treatment, known as colposcopy.
-The treatment of low-grade lesions may adversely affect subsequent fertility and pregnancy.
-Personal invitations encouraging women to get screened are effective at increasing the likelihood they will do so.
-Educational materials also help increase the likelihood women will go for screening, but they are not as effective as invitations.
+Personal invitations encouraging women to get screened are effective at increasing the likelihood that they will do so.
+Educational materials also help increase the likelihood that women will go for screening, but they are not as effective as invitations.

-According to the 2010 European guidelines, the age at which to start screening ranges between 20 and 30 years of age, but preferentially not before age 25 or 30 years, and depends on burden of the disease in the population and the available resources.
+According to the 2010 European guidelines, the age at which to start screening ranges between 20 and 30 years of age, but preferentially not before age 25 or 30 years, and depends on the burden of the disease in the population and the available resources.

-In the United States, screening is recommended to begin at age 21, regardless of age at which a woman began having sex or other risk factors.
+In the United States, screening is recommended to begin at age 21, regardless of the age at which a woman began having sex or other risk factors.
 Pap tests should be done every three years between the ages of 21 and 65.
 In women over the age of 65, screening may be discontinued if no abnormal screening results were seen within the previous 10 years and no history of CIN2 or higher exists.
 HPV vaccination status does not change screening rates.

 A number of recommended options exist for screening those 30 to 65.
 This includes cervical cytology every 3 years, HPV testing every 5 years, or HPV testing together with cytology every 5 years.
 Screening is not beneficial before age 25, as the rate of disease is low.
 Screening is not beneficial in women older than 60 years if they have a history of negative results.
 The American Society of Clinical Oncology guideline has recommend for different levels of resource availability.

 Pap tests have not been as effective in developing countries.
 This is in part because many of these countries have an impoverished health care infrastructure, too few trained and skilled professionals to obtain and interpret Pap tests, uninformed women who get lost to follow-up, and a lengthy turn-around time to get results.
-Visual inspection with acetic acid and HPV DNA testing have been tried, though with mixed success.
+Visual inspection with acetic acid and HPV DNA testing has been tried, though with mixed success.